Quick Quinoa Salad (with Curry Dressing!)

 – Lex

-A few weeks ago I traveled to Boulder for a beautiful baby shower brunch in the Colorado mountains.
-The brunch spread was fresh and vibrant, full of gorgeous salads and fresh veggies.
-Everything on the table was delicious, but I particularly loved the curried quinoa salad.
-It was bright, earthy, and packed with crunchy fruits and veggies.
-It was also perfectly lovely served at room temperature, making it a perfect salad to make ahead and serve a crowd.
+The inspiration for this curried quinoa salad came from a beautiful baby shower brunch I attended in the Colorado mountains.
+Everything on the gorgeous brunch table was delicious, but I particularly loved the curry quinoa salad.
+It was bright, earthy, and packed with crunchy fresh fruits and veggies.

-After the shower I reached out to Maihaa from The School of Natural Cookery, who catered the shower, to see if she would share the recipe.
-She graciously responded with a list of ingredients and cooking method, which I adapted into a recipe to share here.
+Afterwards I reached out to Maihaa from The School of Natural Cookery, who catered the shower, to see if she would share the recipe.
+She graciously responded with a list of ingredients and cooking method, which I adapted into a recipe to share with you here.
 As a side note, if you’re interested in learning more about The School of Natural Cookery you can check out their in-person and online training options here.

-Since first testing this recipe I’ve been eating it for lunch frequently, since I can make a big batch to have on hand in the fridge and to take on-the-go.
-If you’re a nurse, teacher, work in an office, or drive your kids all over the place during mealtimes you’ll want to add this to your on-the-go lunch arsenal.
-It’s packed with healthy fats from the olive oil and seeds, plus tons of fiber from the fruits, veggies and quinoa.
-There’s also protein in the quinoa, but you can always add chickpeas, a hard boiled egg, or grilled chicken for some extra protein to make this a substantial meal.
+Since first testing this recipe, I’ve been enjoying it as a light protein-packed lunch in rotation with my quinoa veggie power bowls.
+It’s been such a time-saver to be able to make a big batch to have on hand in the fridge and to take on-the-go.
+If you’re a nurse, teacher, work in an office, or drive your kids all over the place during mealtimes, you’ll definitely want to add this to your weekday lunch arsenal!

 Ingredients